What pests feed on my Birch?

 These flying insects will appear sometime towards the end of June to the beginning of July, depending upon temperatures.
 They love to feed on Birch trees and can skeletonize leaves in a short period of time.
 Getting a tree service to perform a soil-applied systemic insecticide injection in the spring.
-This material will be taken up as the tree takes up water for its leaves and remain in the tree for the remainder of the year.
+This material will be taken up as the tree takes up water for its leaves.
+It will stay in the tree for the remainder of the year.
 If Japanese Beetle populations are considerable, spraying trees is also advised for Japanese Beetle control.
 It also helps with other pests as you’ll see below.

 Wood-boring insect larvae are a big concern for any tree, but particularly for Birch trees.
 It’s very common to see a Birch tree that has been stressed for a number of years be finished off by Bronze Birch Borers.
 Performing an annual soil injection of insecticide will help to greatly reduce borer damage.
 Just remember, borers loved stressed trees.
 Keep your tree healthy all-around and that will also help.